circonus/irondb-docs/rebuilding-nodes.md

 Current progress will be saved - if the process stops for any reason, everything should pick back up approximately where it was.

-If the download stops partway for any reason, you may resume it with the following command:
+If the download stops partway for any reason, you may resume it with the same command:
 ```
 /opt/circonus/bin/irondb-start -B
 ```